martinlevesque/secretsfly/README.md

 ### [DONE] thread to auto seal master key

+### admin UI, retrieve parent secrets if any, one master key per main project

-### retrieve parent secrets if any, one master key per main project
+### API secrets, retrieve parent secrets if any, one master key per main project

 ### display flash if any